Will Wright (game designer): Early life and education

+The son of a plastics engineer and an actress, Wright was born on January 20, 1960, in Atlanta, Georgia.
+He attended a Montessori school until the age of nine.
+When his father died of leukemia the same year, Wright moved to Baton Rouge, Louisiana with his mother and his younger sister.
+He graduated from the Baton Rouge Episcopal High School at the age of 16.

 Wright's interest in game design began in childhood with the Chinese strategy board game Go.
-In Wright's own words, the game has a "simple set of rules" yet "the strategies in it are so complex" and he was "fascinated with the idea that complexity can come out of such simplicity."
-As a teenager, Wright enjoyed playing board wargames like PanzerBlitz.
+In his own words, the game has a "simple set of rules" yet "the strategies in it are so complex" and he was "fascinated with the idea that complexity can come out of such simplicity."
+As a teenager, Wright enjoyed playing board wargames such as PanzerBlitz.

-Wright graduated from Episcopal High School in Baton Rouge, Louisiana at age 16.
-He studied architecture at Louisiana State University for two years, then transferred to Louisiana Tech where he switched to mechanical engineering with a particular interest in robotics, space exploration, military history, and language arts.
-Two years later, in the fall of 1980, he would transfer again to The New School in New York City.
-During this time he lived in an apartment in Greenwich Village, and spent his free time "searching for spare parts in local electronics surplus stores."
+After graduating high school, Wright studied architecture at Louisiana State University for two years.
+He then transferred to Louisiana Tech where he switched to mechanical engineering, with a particular interest in robotics, space exploration, military history, and language arts.
+Two years later, in the fall of 1980, he transferred again to The New School in New York City.
+During this time, he lived in an apartment in Greenwich Village, and spent his free time "searching for spare parts in local electronics surplus stores."

 While living in New York City, he purchased an Apple II+ and taught himself Applesoft BASIC, Pascal, and assembly language in order to implement Conway's Game of Life.
 After one year at the New School, Wright concluded five years of collegiate study without a degree and returned to Baton Rouge.